Maria Meshcherskaya: Romance with Grand Duke Alexander

 Not long after, her relatives petitioned and Maria became a lady-in-waiting to Empress Maria Alexandrovna and settled in the Winter Palace.

 In the spring of 1864, at the court, Maria met with the Grand Duke Alexander Alexandrovich, the second son of the Empress.
 Her name appeared in the Grand Duke's letters.
-In June of the same year, he wrote to his mother: “We went with the company to Pavlovsk to the farm and drank tea there.
-M. E. Meshcherskaya also rode with us on horseback and often visited Pavlovsk with us ”.
+In June of the same year, he wrote to his mother:

 Gradually she is included in the company formed at the court from the representatives of the "golden youth".
-In addition to the Grand Duke Alexander, it included: Tsarevich Nikolai, Grand Duke Vladimir, and their cousins Nikolai Leuchtenberg, Nikolai Konstantinovich, Prince Meshchersky, Count Illarion Vorontsov-Dashkov, Prince Vladimir Baryatinsky, and lady-in-waiting Alexandra Zhukovskaya.
+In addition to the Grand Duke Alexander, it included: Tsarevich Nikolai, Grand Duke Vladimir, and their cousins Nikolai of Leuchtenberg, Nikolai Konstantinovich, Prince Meshchersky, Count Illarion Vorontsov-Dashkov, Prince Vladimir Baryatinsky, and lady-in-waiting Alexandra Zhukovskaya.
 The youth had fun, danced, played cards, and more and more often Alexander tried to choose Maria as a partner.
 According to a contemporary, the Princess was "extraordinarily beautiful, wonderfully built, rather tall, her black eyes, deep and passionate, gave her graceful face an extraordinary charm.
 The sound of her voice was methodical, and the stamp of some mysteriously restrained sad feeling, very charming, was imposed on her whole being."

 In 1865, Tsarevich Nikolai Alexandrovich died, and Alexander became the heir apparent to the throne.
 In the same year, the feelings of the Grand Duke also changed: from friendly to something more serious.
-On June 7, he wrote in his diary: "Every day is the same, it would be unbearable if it were not for M." They allegedly met by chance on a walk in the park, but soon the Emperor and Empress learned about this relationship.
+On June 7, he wrote in his diary:

+They allegedly met by chance on a walk in the park, but soon the Emperor and Empress learned about this relationship.
 Maria Alexandrovna found this behavior of her son "indecent".
 On June 19 on the English road from Tsarskoe Selo to Pavlovsk, the Tsarevich said that "they can no longer be in such a relationship as they were up to now."
 As a souvenir, Marie presented her photo with Sasha Zhukovskaya with the inscription: "In remembrance of the last day in dear Tsarskoe."
 On November 4 of the same year, the Princess gave Alexander her self-portrait.

 Maria's cousin, Vladimir Meshchersky, stole the letters to her from the heir to the throne and handed them over to the Empress, after which a scandal erupted in the Imperial family though they continued to meet.
 They were helped by Alexandra Zhukovskaya, who delivered notes, settled disagreements, and guarded the peace during walks.
 The Tsarevich was not sure of Maria's feelings, he was afraid that she might accept someone elses proposal, so he offered his close friend and heir to a huge fortune, Count Illarion Vorontsov-Dashkov, to marry Maria.
 However, the count soon married Countess Elizaveta Shuvalova.